mayan-edms/Mayan-EDMS/docs/topics/app_creation.rst

 - settings.py

-  Define the config settings instances that the app will use.
+  Define the configuration settings instances that the app will use.

 - signals.py